 For Primary training we recommend a degree classification of 2:2 or above and at least 5 GCSE A-C grades to include English Language, Mathematics and Science (including Biology, Chemistry or Physics).
-Successful completion of the QTS skills test in literacy and numeracy before the start of the course.

 For Secondary training we recommend a degree classification of 2:2 or above (UK degree or relevant degree subject equivalent) and GCSE in English Language and Mathematics Grade C or above.
-Successful completion of the QTS skills test in literacy and numeracy by 31st July 2019.

 Apart from qualifications, what are teacher trainers looking for?